 How?
 Here are two approaches you can take to eating more whole foods this year:

-- The Gradual Approach - With this approach, you begin by making one or two changes and allowing yourself (and your family!) time to adjust to them.
+• The Gradual Approach – With this approach, you begin by making one or two changes and allowing yourself (and your family!) time to adjust to them.
 Then you make another change or two and allow those changes to become habits.
 This is probably the best approach for most people, especially women who cook for a family.
-Here are just a few examples of the kinds of changes you could make: serve fruit rather than sweets for dessert, cut up vegetables and encourage family members to snack on them, serve grilled or baked chicken rather than breaded chicken tenders, reduce the amount of fast food your family eats, eliminate or limit sodas and other sweetened drinks, substitute whole grain products for processed products (e.g., real cooked oatmeal for sweetened instant oatmeal), package nuts or dried fruit in small containers and take them on outings or trips for easy snacks, or make one meal a day a whole foods meal.
+Here are just a few examples of the kinds of changes you could make: serve fruit rather than sweets for dessert, cut up vegetables and encourage family members to snack on them, serve grilled or baked chicken rather than breaded chicken tenders, reduce the amount of fast food your family eats, eliminate or limit sodas and other sweetened drinks, and substitute whole grain products for processed products (e.g., real cooked oatmeal for sweetened instant oatmeal).
+Juggling Real Food and Real Life is sharing lots of ideas for making these kinds of changes this month.

 The key to both approaches is preparation and planning.
 Eating whole foods consistently does require more time and effort than eating processed foods.
 But, by planning ahead, making a menu, organizing your pantry and refrigerator, cooking in quantity, and preparing healthy snacks in advance you can work it into your busy routine.
 Check out the resources below for more ways to make a whole foods diet work for you and your family.